C.V.

 HONORS/AWARDS

-Invited Author Award, Eastern Evaluation and Research Society, 2015 Recognizes exceptional scholarship by early career authors in the field of program evaluation
+Recognizes exceptional scholarship by an early career scholar in the field of program evaluation

-David L. Clark Scholar, University Council for Educational Administration, 2012
+David L. Clark Seminar Scholar, University Council on Educational Administration, 2011

-University Graduate Fellowship, Pennsylvania State University, 2010 – 2012
+University Graduate Fellowship, The Pennsylvania State University, 2010-2011

 Leave a comment